OWASP/threat-dragon/README.md

 ThreatDragon is a Single Page Application (SPA) using Angular on the client and node.js on the server, althought the server side code does almost nothing so far.
 To build and run locally, follow these steps:

 Install Git and node.js.
-Threat Dragon uses Grunt for its build workflow, so

-`npm install -g grunt-cli`

 To get the code, go to where you want your code to be located and do

 `git init`